loldenburg/datalayertests-gcp/README.md

 1. Have Git installed on your machine https://git-scm.com/downloads
 2. For local runs & tests, you nodeJS, Python 3.9 (3.6-3.10 should also work) and an IDE (recommended: PyCharm)
 3. Install the Google Cloud SDK CLI (see: https://cloud.google.com/sdk)
-4. Authenticate Google Cloud SDK CLI: `gcloud auth login --update-adc`
+4. Open a PyCharm terminal and authenticate Google Cloud SDK CLI: `gcloud auth login --update-adc`
+5. Set your Project ID: `gcloud config set project <your-project-id>`
+6. Open `datalayer_tests/log_datalayer_error.py`.
+PyCharm will ask you (yellow bar on top) to configure a Python interpreter and virtual environment.
+Make sure you add a **new** "local interpreter", don't use an existing one!
+Do NOT inherit global site packages!
+7. Install the required Python packages via clicking the PyCharm prompt or by running `pip install -r requirements.txt` in the console.

-## 2. Fork the GitHub repo and do configurations
+## 2. Fork the GitHub repo

 1. Go to https://github.com/loldenburg/datalayertests-gcp
 2. Click on "Fork" and fork the project.
 You now have your own GitHub repository with a copy of the code.
    ![Fork Project](fork-project.png)
-3. Open the `datalayer_tests/log_datalayer_error.py` file and follow the "TODO" comments in there

 ## 3. Set up Google Cloud Project components